evodify/genotype-files-manipulations/README.md

 [filterByNs.py](filterByNs.py) removes all sites that consists of more than a given amount of missing data (Ns).

+[find_popSpesificAlleles.py](find_popSpesificAlleles.py) outputs only unique allele of one population relative to another.

 [keep_biallelic.py](keep_biallelic.py) removes sites with more than two alleles.

 [make_input_MSMC.py](make_input_MSMC.py) makes input for [MSMC](https://github.com/stschiff/msmc).